 The company’s RV park, grocery store, fish market and gift store all used to share a somewhat decaying building that had originally been Pacific City Boatworks.
 But Marty and Terri had bigger plans.
 Together with Gordon Hood of GH Construction, they designed Cape Kiwanda Marketplace (pictured above) to house an upgraded grocery, fish market, deli, retail store and resort headquarters.
 Completed in 2005, the sprawling building also includes a large pool and spa as well as a workout room.
 In 2006 the old building was completely remodeled and made into Doryland Pizza, which has become an extremely popular restaurant for both locals and tourists.

-The 10-acre resort now includes approximately 150 RV sites, about 50 of which are leased year round.
+The 10-acre resort now includes approximately 150 RV sites, about 40 of which are leased year round.
 In recent years, Marty and Terri have added 14 rustic cabins built of 4-inch solid wood.
-They’ve also added 8 cottages with amenities that rival hotels.
-A clubhouse, that holds about 60, is perfect for family reunions, and available for free to resort guests.
+They’ve also added 14 cottages with amenities that rival hotels.
+A clubhouse, that holds about 60, is perfect for family reunions, and available for resort guests.

-The business has also been good for the community – during peak summer months it employs a staff of 48.
-Marty and Terri co-chair Pacific City’s Dory Days Parade Committee.
-In their spare time they enjoy quads, jet skiing and boating at their solar powered home at Lake Billy Chinook.
+The business has also been good for the community – during peak summer months it employs a staff of 50.
+Marty and Terri have co-chaired Pacific City’s Dory Days Parade Committee.
+In their spare time they enjoy dory boating at their home near Smith Park State Park near Redmond.

 Building a business as diverse as Cape Kiwanda RV Resort and Marketplace is virtually impossible without a strong relationship with a bank, which is exactly how Marty and Terri describe their relationship with Oregon Coast Bank.
 “They believed in us,” explains Terri.
 “We feel fortunate to have a bank like that in town.”
 Oregon Coast Bank has provided loans, a revolving line of credit and a variety of business and personal accounts.